The First Lyme Vaccine in 24 Years Works. Now It Has to Survive Washington.

 The RFK Jr. problem

 Here's where the story gets politically surreal.
-The man who now oversees the FDA — HHS Secretary Robert F. Kennedy Jr. — has made Lyme disease a deeply personal cause, as USA Today reported.
+The man who now oversees the FDA — HHS Secretary Robert F. Kennedy Jr. — has made Lyme disease a deeply personal cause.
 He has said every member of his family has had Lyme, and that one of his sons suffered facial paralysis for almost a year from the disease.
 In December 2025, Kennedy convened a roundtable at HHS on Lyme diagnostics and vowed to "stop gaslighting" patients.

 But Kennedy is also the most prominent vaccine skeptic to hold a cabinet position in American history.
 He has spread the conspiracy theory that Lyme disease was a military bioweapon — a claim thoroughly debunked by the American Lyme Disease Foundation and multiple researchers.
 His HHS has attempted to scale back childhood vaccine recommendations, a move blocked by a federal judge just last week.